 #138-139 Phantom of the Opera Adaptations (1925 & 2004)

 Why You Should Watch: Both of these adaptations (there are others) of the classic novel by French novelist Gaston Leroux are worth watching.
 The silent film is classic horror at its best.

 However, I have a soft spot for the adaptation of the Broadway musical.
-The gorgeous costumes, infectious tunes, and twisted Beauty and the Beast story make it one of my go-to gothic romance period dramas.
+The gorgeous costumes, iconic songs, and twisted Beauty and the Beast story make it one of my go-to gothic romance period dramas.

 Content Note: The silent film is unrated (not explicit), and the musical version is PG-13.